Spanish Poker Rules - (Synthetic Poker)

 SHOWDOWN (Players show their cards)

-There is a variation of this game called 'Shooter' which is very interesting.
+There is a variation of the game called 'Shooter' which is interesting.
 It works is like this.
-The ace still represents either a high or low card but when a player is dealt an ace, this gives the player the ability to choose any other card within their hand to can play that card as a card with a variance of one either way.
-This means that if you get dealt an ace you can vary the value of one other card in your hand.
-If you have a 9, you can count this as a 10 or 8.
+The ace still represents either a high or low card but when a player is dealt an ace, this gives the player the ability to choose any other card within their hand who can play that card with a variance of one either way.
+This means that if you get dealt a 5, you can treat it like a 4 or a 6..
+If you have a 9, you can count this as a 10 or 8, and so on.
 The only limitation here is that if you choose your 8 to act as a 7 or 9, it will retain its suit and as the game is only played Ace to 8 (no 7), you would go 2 up i.e. 9 or 10.
 So if you have a 8 clubs, you can play this either as a 8 clubs, 9 clubs or 10 clubs.
 Confused?
-I hope not as the game is fairly straight forward.
+It sounds more complicated than it is..

-Pretty wild game and as you can imagine there are many big hands in this variant.
-Adding this addition where you can change the value of your card means that flushes and straights become marginal hands and you must take care as four of a kind and full house are very common!
+Pretty wild game and as you can imagine, big hands are a many.
+With the addition to being able to change the value of your card means that flushes and straights become marginal hands and you must take care as monster hands like four of a kind and full house are very common.
+Do remember to take the necessary cards out of the pack.